bet-no-loss/bet-no-loss/README.md

 # Code Coverage

-Runs the tests then displays a report of the smart-contracts code coverage.

 ```
 npm run coverage
 ```
+Runs the tests then displays a report of the smart-contracts code coverage.

+How does it work?
+Running the coverage report, first runs the tests and generate a coverage report file in the end.
+This file contains a breakdown of the contracts/functions/lines executed while running the tests.
+As this file is difficult to digest for human, we push it to an external service named [`coveralls.io`](https://coveralls.io/github/bet-no-loss/bet-no-loss?branch=master) that digests it in one swoop and provides a User Interface to easily navigate the report.

 # Gas Report